 As this is a federal grant, only US citizens and LPR's are eligible.

 VT-TREE Training Activities

-Trauma Informed & Resiliency Seminars: Students are required to participate in one 3-4 hour seminar/workshop which focuses on anti-racist trauma informed and resiliency based practices.
-The focus of these seminars is to increase knowledge and skillsets for trainees moving into careers in high need/high demand behavioral health settings working with historically underserved individuals & communities.
+Required Trauma Informed & Resiliency Workshops: Students are required to participate in six 2-4 hour, online synchronous seminars/workshops (3 in Fall'23 and 3 in Spring'24) facilitated by nationally recognized scholars.
+These sessions focus on a wide range of topics and issues that address concerns which will emerge in direct practice settings with historically underserved and underrepresented communities.
+The focus of these seminars is to increase knowledge and skillsets for trainees moving into careers in high need/high demand behavioral health settings.

 use disorders and their families.